-Our school is an Operation Encompass school.
+Nanpean School is an Operation Encompass school.
+Matt Nicholls, Headteacher and DSL) has been to information sessions in relation to this and therefore is the main contact for Operation Encompass.
 This means that when there has been a domestic abuse incident at an address where children from our school live and the police have been called and attend the incident then the school will be informed by 9am the next school day.
 This enables us to support the child(ren), and where appropriate the family, within school.
 Parents are advised by the police that the school will be informed.